lambda-music/lambda-music.github.io/readme.md

 Lambda Programmable Music Sequencer
 ===========================================

-_In a short-word, [Lamu][lamu] is an Lisp editor built on a Scheme interpreter works with JACKAudio client which is live-coding in mind._
+_In a short-word, [Lamu][lamu] is a Scheme interpreter with JACKAudio client as as a MIDI sequencer with an Lisp editor live-coding in mind._

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/4Uu6bKWs_Vc" frameborder="0"